fostroll/mordl/README.md

 [Supplements](https://github.com/fostroll/mordl/blob/master/doc/README_SUPPLEMENTS.md#start)

-This project was developed with a focus on Russian language, but a few nuances we used hardly might worsen the quality of other languages processing.
+This project was developed with a focus on Russian language, but a few nuances we used are unlikely to worsen the quality of processing other languages.

 ***MorDL's*** supports
 [*CoNLL-U*](https://universaldependencies.org/format.html) (if input/output is